-Lacey Loves to Read (LLTR) is more than just a reading initiative—it’s a cornerstone of community-building, literacy, and creative expression in Lacey.
-Since its inception 22 years ago, Timberland Regional Library has been a proud partner in this event alongside North Thurston Public Schools, the City of Lacey, and many dedicated community partners.
-What began as a mission to inspire young readers has grown into a multi-faceted program that fosters a love of reading and creativity.
+Since its inception 23 years ago, Lacey Loves to Read has brought our community together through literacy, creativity, and a shared love of stories.
+Timberland Regional Library is proud to partner each year with North Thurston Public Schools, the City of Lacey, and many dedicated community organizations to make this event possible.
+What began as a simple effort to inspire young readers has grown into a dynamic, multi-faceted celebration that fosters imagination, creativity, and community.

 Bookmark Design Contest: Open to students in grades K-12, this contest celebrates artistic expression while promoting a love of reading.